AhmadElsagheer/Competitive-programming-library/curriculum/readme.md

 Problems without brackets should be solved regardless of their difficulty.
 Problems with brackets should be solved if they are the easy or medium ones.

+Let's define our own units, so the plan seems reasonable and fits our schedules.
+An acm day is a day at which you do nothing but pracitce, typically spending 16 hours in practice and sleeping/eating/doing other stuff in 8 hours.
+For sure, this is not reasonable for our daily lives, but we need to define such a day as it is suitable for feeling progressive.
+We will use this definition of day in the plan, however, it depends how it will be interpreted ([extreme] 1-4 [amateur] normal days).

 Attached with each plan, there will be a google spreadsheet.
 As you benefit from this plan, it will nice if you can help others benefit from this plan.
 So, you can request access to the spreadsheet and a column will be assigned to you to fill with the time you spent on solving problems and finishing the reading tasks to make good estimates for the plan.